Researching Photographers Is The Key To Success

 As professionals we don’t compete on price with the vast number of weekend enthusiasts and graduate photographers, but I believe the two experiences and end results are worlds apart.

 Always ask to view complete sets of wedding pictures, ideally you’ll have access to a few recent entire wedding galleries captured at your venue, or from another venue that is similar.
-Also, check to see which venues recommend them, top pros will have a number of local venues that are happy to recommend them, which is the ultimate form of referral for any photographer.
+Also, check to see which venues recommend them.
+Top pros will have a number of local venues that are happy to support them, which is the ultimate form of referral for any photographer.

 You’ll soon discover that no two photographers have exactly the same style.
 Spend time thinking about the kind of imagery you love, by following photographers blogs, Facebook or Instagram posts.
 Once you’ve decided which style of imagery inspires you the most, try to narrow in on what you both believe most authenticates the two of you best.